 Rinpoche explains that teachings on selflessness and emptiness are specially designed to counteract ego-clinging.
 And resting in the natural state of mind will counteract ignorance.
 These are the key elements that will bring about change.
 We also practice prostrations, visit sacred objects or places, confess our mistakes, rejoice, and accumulate merit, dedication, and bodhicitta.
 All those practices are different tools that counteract negative tendencies and develop virtues.

 We can understand how practices teach us virtues by using some examples.
 In order to succeed in worldly matters as well as in spiritual life, we need motivation.
 We can’t live our life without some motivation.
 But in Buddhist teaching, we emphasize developing good motivation.
 We can learn how to change our mistaken or impure motivation into something better.
 Similarly, we may already give to others, but perhaps what we give or how we give might not be good.
 Thus, Buddhist teachers instruct us on generosity and give correctly.

 Similarly, we probably have some sense of ethics, but we probably have not examined our ethics carefully enough.
 And we may have some patience, but probably not very much!
 If we are honest, we may find that we lack genuine patience.
 Can we be patient when we’re facing difficulty?

 It is the same with our diligence.
 We may be working hard, spending a lot of hours engaged in some project, but our likes or dis-likes drive our thinking.
 Therefore, we may have no real purpose or point to our diligence.
 Our diligence is not really strong enough, Rinpoche says.

 Concentration and Knowledge

-This is why we should learn what Buddhism teaches about these practices and then can benefit from these Buddhist tools!
+We have all these basic qualities, but we have not learned how to develop them effectively.
+And this is why we should learn what Buddhism teaches about these practices and then can benefit from these Buddhist tools!